Nishad0923/SummerQuarter1/Python/week 4/week 5/week1/userinput.md

-what function do we use to get input from user the input?
+What function do we use to get input from the user?
+The python input function.
-What data types does the input() function return
+What data type does the input() function return?
+The data type is strings.
+Give an example of a software that requires user input to work.
+An example of a software that requires user input to work is chatgpt.